GabrielBena/boolean_nca_cc/tests/testing_suite_results.md

 4. `test_gradient_flow_through_extraction` - Type errors in gradient computation
 5. Multiple other tests dependent on correct extraction

+Marcello's note: before we propse a fix, we should verify that this is not simply an issue with the test script.
+Therefore, we have to directtly trace this functionality as it is used in the training loop.

 **Proposed Fix**:

 The `extract_logits_from_graph` function needs to be modified to: